Do you have picky eaters in your family? Here’s a Picky Eater List to help your kids try and even enjoy a variety of different foods.

 Also, if you haven’t tried Grocery Pickup from Walmart….what are you waiting for?!

-Not only can planning ahead of time benefit you, but it can be a help to your kids as well.
+Planning ahead of time will benefit you and it can be a help to your kids.
 This is where the picky eater “help” comes into play.
-Give them a list of mom-approved foods and let them pick 2 from each category to be included in the menu for that week.
+Give them a picky eater list of mom-approved foods and let them pick.

 I created a free printable list that you can use to let your Picky Eater choose their foods.
 There are 2 different types in the printable.
 One is already filled out with a fantastic list of foods (links to recipes below) and the other is a blank one for you to fill in with your family’s favorite foods.